 Open STK file window, showing the preview.

 The button to enable/disable the preview pane is highlighted top right.

-STK Library The STK Library is an online repository containing hundreds of figures to download for free.
+STK Library The STK Library is an online repository containing thousands of figures to download for free.
 The library can be quickly opened in your default web browser by clicking 'Download Figures' in the Help menu of Pivot Animator.
 The library can be filtered based on category or Pivot version using the options at the top of the page.
 The library contains both STK files and PIV files containing packs with multiple related figures.
 To use a figure from a PIV file simply open it in Pivot, select the figure or figures you want to use and copy them (Ctrl+C).
 You can then open your animation and paste the figures (Ctrl+V).
 If you would like to contribute to the library then you can do so by sending the file as an attachment to support@pivotanimator.net, but please only send your own work.
 Include your creator name and optionally a link to your YouTube channel.
 The picture and file information will be generated from the file automatically and the name will be taken from the file name.
-The library will be updated about once a week.
+The library will be updated about once a month.

-The STK Library web page, filtered by the People category and showing figure details 2.3.8.
+The STK Library web page, filtered by the People category and showing figure details Created with Dr.Explain 2.4.8.
 Window Transparency The figure builder window can be made transparent or semi-transparent.
 This is often useful when building new figures that need to integrate with figures already in the editing canvas.
-For example, it's useful when creating multi-figure backgrounds.
+For example, it's useful when creating multifigure backgrounds.
 It can also be used to create accurate figures by tracing over images opened in an image viewer or web browser.
-Segment colours can be matched while tracing by using the colour picker tool in the colour selector window A.
+Segment colours can be matched while tracing by using the colour picker tool in the colour selector window \mathscr{I} .
 The < and > keyboard keys can be used to adjust the level of window transparency.
 Ctrl+T can be used to quickly turn transparency on or off.
+Note: On QWERTY keyboards the <> keys are on the comma and full stop keys.
+On other keyboards they made not be.
+If the <> keys don't work then try comma (,) and full stop (.) instead.